 This module in the Year Three level is classified as expert level in which students will be trained to work independently.
 The aim of the dissertation is to develop and promote the ability to analyse and discuss the values of design in relation to the culture in which it finds its place and/or use.

 This module introduces students to the principles and concepts of persuasive communication in the context of advertising and its practice to market a person, product or a service.
-It involves the study of creative thinking, design strategy, design practice and art direction, branding, marketing and media planning to gain knowledge of the forces that influence consumer behavior and perception.
+It involves the study of creative thinking, design strategy, design practice and art direction, branding, marketing and media planning to gain knowledge of the forces that influence consumer behaviour and perception.
 Putting the knowledge gained into practice is a major element of the module.

 Students will be introduced to advance interactive specific coding and explore new technical skill to design and develop non-linear interactive storytelling pieces.
 The conceptual and design aspects will be considered.
 This module will be delivered through a structure of lecturers, demonstrations and practical.